ktoufiquee/Task-Manager/README.md

 ```
 6. Start a server on web directory.
 (How to: [Link 1 (Using VS Code) Tested](https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/)], [Link 2 Not Tested)](https://attacomsian.com/blog/local-web-server) )
 7. Start the application using ***web_endpoint/Start.html*** eg: 127.0.0.1:5050/Start.html

-Following version of the software/tools were used:
-1. JDK 17
-2. MySQL 8.3
-3. Spring Boot 3.2.2

 # API Documentation
 | endpoint |  receiving value | return value | Method |